Malferrari48/HPC_assignments_group7/README.md

 ### Visuals
 `/OpenMP` folder contains also the presentation of the results of the first assignment.

+## Cuda folder
+This folder contains the sources of the second assignment:
+* `Makefile`: the Makefile for .cu files
+* `cuda_dynprog.cu`: the CUDA optimization of the rewritten version of `dynprog.c`

+### Visuals
+`/Cuda` folder contains also the presentation of the results of the second assignment.

 ## How to compile
 Into each directory run this command: